AUSTRALIAN AIR PILOTS MUTUAL BENEFIT FUND

 (ii) If such notification does not specify a date then the Trustee shall deem the date to be that of the Trustee receiving such notification.

-(b) AUTOMATIC: Membership of the Fund shall be terminated upon the happening of any of the following:
+(b) AUTOMATIC: Membership of the Fund will cease upon the happening of any of the following:

-(i) If the Member has been declared to be an unfinancial Member of the Australian Federation of Air Pilots.
-Such termination shall not be made effective until the end of the Fund Year (30th April) during which the Member was declared to be un-financial with the AFAP.
+(i) If the Member is not a financial Member of the Australian Federation of Air Pilots.
+Such cessation shall not be made effective until 30 days after the last day of financial membership with the AFAP.

 (ii) If the Member has failed to pay his/her annual contribution within the period fixed by these Rules.

 (iii) If the Member has reached the age of sixty-five years.

 (iv) If the Member has received payment of the full Capital Benefit due under these Rules.